 Disposable Art in the Attention Economy

 "Why did Tom post that same image on Instagram again?
-It was cool the first time, but come on, what a loser, wasting my time with the same shit.
-Fuck him, un-follow." - Instagram Person
+It was cool the first time, but come on, he's wasting my time with the same shit, un-follow!" - Instagram Person

 Big deal, Tom posted the same piece of art twice.
 Why is it such an offence?
 Why is there a feeling of underlying resentment when someone thinks their art is worth a second viewing?
 Why is time so precious to you that Tom went from respected to hated in half a second?
 Or was the reaction elicited one of cringe?
 Embarrassment for Tom.
 He doesn't understand how social media works.
 Or, if Tom's crime was especially egregious, Norma Desmond comes to mind.
 A washed up Golden Era actress replaying the movies of her past over and over again.